Broosky/Board/README.md

   - Verify the regulated VCC before engaging the power-on latch

 - Holding the button after POST completes will engage the **power-on latch**
-- The **power-on latch** is managed by the main Arduino Uno, allowing it to **shut down automatically** under certain fault conditions (currently based on temperature)
+- The **power-on latch** is managed by the main Arduino Uno, allowing it to **shut down automatically** under certain fault conditions (temperature or inefficient cooling)

 ---